-The E-Block Quad Channel Relay Output Board was designed to switch four relays on and off as a direct response to the low voltage input of an EB006 Multiprogrammer Board.
+This is a downstream E-blocks peripheral module, designed to be controlled by one of the upstream E-blocks processing boards which are available in a variety of MCU/CPLD architectures.
+The E-Block Quad Channel Relay Output Board was designed to switch four relays on and off as a direct response to the low voltage input of a processing E-blocks board.
 This in turn allows you to switch multiple devices (e.g. motors) simultaneously.
 It creates an interface between an upstream E-block and apparatus operating at a higher voltage.
-Each of the PCB-mounted relays is rated at 12V/6A and contains a 400Ω coil.
+Each of the PCB-mounted relays is rated at 12V/6A DC and contains a 400Ω coil.
+(The AC rating is 250V, but as this module is not enclosed, it could be very dangerous to use it with high voltages such as from power mains.)
 E-Block Quad Channel Relay Output Board Features - Provides the capacity to operate two circuits at different voltage levels.

 - Provides the ability to operate up to four devices (e.g. motors) at varying speeds.